MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P12-Adding-Effects/content.md

 slug: adding-effect
 ---

 The game is looking good, it would be nice to start adding those little extra touches to enhance the game experience.
 You are going to be adding both a particle effect and sound effect whenever a seal gets eliminated.

+Particles are used to create special effects like smoke, fire, rain, explosions, and more.
+In a nushell, a particle system is a large number of small images all animated together as a system.
 SpriteKit has a great integrated particle effect designer which we are going to use to define the style of our first particle effect.

 # Creating a new particle effect

 > [action]
 > Create a new particle effect `File > New > File > SpriteKit Particle File`
 >
-<<<<<<< HEAD:P12-Particle-Effects/content.md
 > ![SpriteKit Particle File](../Tutorial-Images/p12-01-particle-emitter.png)
 >
 > Choose Smoke from the menu.
 This is one of the default settings.